This guide will teach you how to learn a language fast. We’ll cover:

 - How many…?

 Good tools to use in this stage are apps or websites that ask you to identify different objects or answer basic questions.
-Interactive activities that require you to respond are ideal, like those found on DuoLingo.
+Interactive activities that require you to respond are ideal, like those found on Duolingo.
+You should also continue using flashcards to build your vocabulary.

 It would be beneficial to start taking lessons or speaking regularly with a native speaker in this stage to help you advance through the remaining stages.
-You can find a language partner using apps like Language Pal and HelloTalk.
+You can find a language partner using apps like Tandem and HelloTalk.

 You can answer questions like: